matteo14c/HaploCoV/docs/source/haplocov.rst

 |
 | 3. **Increased prevalence genomic variants.** Genomic variants showing an increase in their prevalence of a 1.5 fold or greater in at least one country, at different months, and starting from January 2020.
 These files are stored under the folder: **HighFreq**.
 |
-| 4. **globally frequent genomic variants** These are provided in the main github repository of HaploCoV, and include: *global_list.txt*: frequent worldwide, *areas_list.txt*: frequent at at least one macro-geographic area and *country_list.txt*: frequent at at least one county.
+| 4. **globally frequent genomic variants.** These are provided in the main github repository of HaploCoV, and include: *global_list.txt*: frequent worldwide, *areas_list.txt*: frequent at at least one macro-geographic area and *country_list.txt*: frequent at at least one country.

-Please see the section "Genomic variants file" above for additional information.
+Please see the section `Genomic variants <https://haplocov.readthedocs.io/en/latest/genomic.html>`_ file" above for additional information.

-If the pre-computed files do not suit their use case, users do also have the option of derive **custom** sets of genomic variants by analysing the selected locale and time-frame only.
+If the pre-computed files do not suit their use case, users do also have the option to derive **custom** sets of genomic variants by analysing the selected locale and time-frame only.
 In this case the keyword **custom** needs to be indicated in the 5th column of the *locales* file (see below).
 High frequency genomic variants will be computed based on the current selection.

 Locales: special/reserved keywords
 ==================================

 When the reserved word **world** is used in the 1rst column of your locales all the sequences in the metadata file will be analysed irrespective of the geographic origin.

 In the 5th (genomic-variants) you can use the reserved world **custom** if you need to re-compute high frequency genomic variants based on your selection of genomic sequences, instead of using a pre-computed allele-variant file provided by HaploCoV.
 This option allows more flexibility.
-When **custom** is specified high frequency genomic variants are determined dynimically based on the user selection.
+When **custom** is specified, high frequency genomic variants are determined dynamically based on the user selection.

 Advanced configuration
 =======================

 HaploCoV.pl executes all the tools and utilities in HaploCoV for you and in the right order.
 However, the workflow is relatively complex, and every tool uses a series of parameters that need to be set, or are set by default.
 The **parameters** file is a special configuration file that can be used to set and configure all the parameters used by each and every single tool in the workflow.
 A default file with a standard configuration (called **parameters**) is included in the main repository.
-This file should suit most use case/scenario.
+This file should suit most use cases/scenarios.
 However users are free to edit it according to their needs.
+To facilitate this process, users can take advantage of the file **parametersExtended** in the main repository, which provides an explicit list of all the parameters that can be modified/set and their default values.

-The format is quite straightforward, each tool is indicated by in a line, and the parameters to be set in the following lines.
+The format is quite straightforward, each tool is indicated in a line, and the parameters to be set in the following lines.
 When no parameters are specified the defaults are used.
 In example:

 | ``computeAF.pl``
 | ``augmentClusters.pl``